condrine/PhotoProp/README.md

 After doing the necessary config, run ```./runsim``` to execute the code.
 As this code is procedural, it might take a lot of time depending upon the number of events specified.
 Have a coffee!

 # Fitting
 The fitting is done using the *fitter.cc* file.
 This is to be done after Simulation is complete.
-Make sure that all your data files (*muonList_RunX.root*) are present in *ROOTFiles* directory.
+If you do not want to run the simulation, you can copy the files from this [link](https://drive.google.com/drive/folders/1z9QfUiWf0tlFRkQGoGDKRnQ7LSObfWRv?usp=sharing) Make sure that all your data files (*muonList_RunX.root*) are present in *ROOTFiles* directory.
 Run ```root -l fitter.cc``` to generate, fit and save the histogram.
 The saved file will be named as *pFit.png*.